 The sensation of the Japanese winter illuminations continue after Christmas season.
 Many illumination events can be still enjoy in January even until cherry blossom season.
 Days are short in January, but it’s not such as bad thing when you can enjoy the beautiful scenery in dark 🙂

 Onsen (hot spring bath) is one of the top attractions in Japan during winter, but what makes doing it in January more special is that many Onsen can be enjoyed with snow.
 In Tohoku area (northern Japan) and mountain areas has amazing outdoor Onsen baths which are covered in white snow offering very special winter scenery.
 And of course, hot Onsen baths feel so much better when outside is cold!

 5. Snow Monkeys

 Jigokudani Monkey Park (地獄谷野猿公苑) offers one of the most unique and recognizable scenery in Japan, which is the Snow Monkeys.
 The park can be visited through the year and the monkeys also can be seen anytime of the year, but the only season to capture the special view of wild Monkeys bathing in a hot bath like human surrounded by white snow is during winter.
 And the best time is January and February when the snow gets thick.

-Japan is a great country to enjoy snow activities such as ski and snowboarding .
+Japan is a great country to enjoy winter sports such as ski and snowboarding .
 The high quality powder snow at Japanese mountains fascinate skiers and snowboarders from all around the world.
 The top ski resorts can be found at the northernmost land, Hokkaido and the Mecca of skiers, Nagano, where winter Olympic was held back in 1998.
 There are also several ski resorts where you can visit from Tokyo within 2–3 hours such as Mount Fuji and GALA.